-I am an assistant professor of Computer Science in the School of Engineering and Applied Sciences at Harvard University.
+I am an associate professor of Computer Science in the School of Engineering and Applied Sciences at Harvard University.
 My research interests are in human-computer interaction, artificial intelligence and applied machine learning.
 The phrase "intelligent interactive systems" describes well many of my interests: I am interested in how intelligent technologies can enable novel ways of interacting with computation, and in the new challenges that human abilities, limitations and preferences create for machine learning algorithms embedded in interactive systems.
 Together with several students, I have started the Intelligent Interactive Systems Group at Harvard.
 The main themes in my current research are personalized adaptive accessibility, creativity support tools, interactive machine learning, methodologies for conducting large-scale experiments with online volunteers, and crowdsourcing.

 If you are interested in joining me as a graduate student, please apply through the School of Engineering and Applied Sciences or read the information for prospective graduate students.